AliEmad2002/COTS_OS/README.md

 # Features:
   * Easly ported:
-    * As FreeRTOS itself is portable, change its files with these of your target.
+    * As FreeRTOS itself is portable, change its files with these of your target and configure "FreeRTOS_Config.h".
     * MCAL dependancies are ported using "MCAL_Port.h".

   * A lot more time-efficient than baremetal drivers.